aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/shapebase/localtoparent/_index.md

 title: ShapeBase.LocalToParent
 linktitle: LocalToParent
 second_title: Aspose.Words for .NET API Reference
-description: ShapeBase method.
+description: ShapeBase LocalToParent method.
 Converts a value from the local coordinate space into the coordinate space of the parent shape in C#.
 type: docs
 weight: 670
 url: /net/aspose.words.drawing/shapebase/localtoparent/